Ex-Omni: Enabling 3D Facial Animation Generation for Omni-modal Large Language Models: Method

-For speech generation, we model speech synthesis as an autoregressive prediction of discrete speech units.
-Given the generated text tokens $t_{1:T_{lr}}$, the speech generator enriches the explicit token embeddings with the semantic hidden states $H$ through:
+For speech generation, we model speech synthesis as an autoregressive prediction of discrete speech units using a blendshape-aware speech unit generator (Qwen3-0.6B).
+Given the generated text tokens $t_{1:T_{lr}}$, the blendshape-aware speech unit generator enriches the explicit token embeddings with the semantic hidden states $H$ through: